firebase/firebase-work-queue/README.md

 });
 ```

+The `done` callback notifies the queue that it is ready for a new job.
-You can start as many workers or generators as you like.
+You can start as many workers or generators as you like and each job will be
+processed just once.

 Example
 -------

-The `examples/` folder illustrates processing data using Firebase as a queuing system.
+The `examples` contains a full example of processing data using Firebase as a queuing system.

-To run, first you'll need to install the Firebase node package:

-    npm install firebase

 To process elements in the work queue, start a worker like this: